Continuum Surface Energy from a Lattice Model: The Bond Counting Approach

 \section{The Bond Counting Approach}

 For subsets $P$, $Q$ of $\RR^n$, define the Minkowski sum $P\oplus Q=\{p+q:p\in P,\; q\in Q\}$ and write $p+Q=\{p\}\oplus Q$.
 The \emph{lattice} is $L=\ZZ^2$ unless otherwise noted.

-\begin{rem} All of our results can be immeditately adapted to any Bravais Lattice $L^*$ by incorporating the linear mapping from $L$ onto $L^*$ into the deformation.
-Then expressions like \eqref{-1} remail valid if $L$ is replaced by $L^*$, provided the the linear mapping from $L$ onto $L^*$ has unit Jacobian determinant. \end{rem} For $x=(\alpha,\beta)\in \ZZ^2$ let
+\begin{remark} All of our results can be immediately adapted to any Bravais Lattice $L^*$ by incorporating the linear mapping from $L$ onto $L^*$ into the deformation.
+Expressions like \eqref{-1} remain valid if $L$ is replaced by $L^*$, provided the linear mapping from $L$ onto $L^*$ has unit Jacobian determinant. \end{remark} For $x=(\alpha,\beta)\in \ZZ^2$ let

 We assume that the reference region $\Om\subset \RR^2$ is a \emph{convex body}, or a compact convex set with nonempty interior.
 Fix $w\in L$, let $x\in L$ and define $b=b(x,w)=\{z\in\RR^2\colon z=x+tw,\; 0\le t\le 1\}=\hbox{conv}\{x,x+w\}$ as the \emph{bond starting at $x$ with bond vector $w$} .
 The set \be B_w(\Om)=\{b:b=b(x,w),x\in \Om\cap L,x+w\in\Om\cap L\}\ee is the set of all $w$-bonds of $\Om$ (bonds with bond vector $w$).
 We will use the abbreviation